Chart Color Schemes

 An assessment of population growth drivers in Yorke Peninsula - North reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Yorke Peninsula - North's population is 7,761 as of Aug 2025.
-This reflects an increase of 303 people since the 2021 Census which reported a population of 7,458.
-The change is inferred from ABS estimated resident population of 7,719 in June 2024 and 26 validated new addresses since the Census date.
-This results in a density ratio of 2.1 persons per square kilometer.
-Over the past decade, Yorke Peninsula - North has shown resilient growth with a compound annual growth rate of 0.7%, outperforming non-metro areas.
-Interstate migration contributed approximately 91.3% of overall population gains recently.
+Yorke Peninsula - North's population was around 7,958 as of November 2025, reflecting a 6.7% increase since the 2021 Census which reported 7,458 people.
+This change is inferred from ABS estimated resident population of 7,719 in June 2024 and an additional 119 validated new addresses since the Census date.
+The population density was 2.2 persons per square kilometer.
+Over the past decade, ending in 2025, Yorke Peninsula - North showed a compound annual growth rate of 0.7%, outperforming non-metro areas.
+Interstate migration contributed approximately 91.3% of overall population gains during recent periods.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.

 Frequently Asked Questions - Population